Global Warming (Pitbull album)

 Global Warming is the seventh studio album recorded by Cuban-American rapper Pitbull.
 It was released on November 16, 2012 through Mr. 305, Polo Grounds and RCA Records.
 A teaser for the release was first released onto Pitbull's official Facebook and YouTube channel on September 17, 2012.
-The production on the album was handled by multiple producers including Afrojack, Sir Nolan, DJ Buddha, Adam Messinger and Nasri.
+The production on the album was handled by multiple producers including TJR, Afrojack, Sir Nolan, DJ Buddha, Adam Messinger and Nasri.
 The album also features guest appearances by Christina Aguilera, Usher, Kesha, Chris Brown, Enrique Iglesias, Jennifer Lopez and Shakira among others.

-Global Warming was supported by four singles: "Don't Stop the Party", "Get It Started", "Feel This Moment" and "Back in Time" which was the theme to the 2012 film "Men In Black 3".
+Global Warming was supported by four singles: "Don't Stop the Party", "Get It Started", "Feel This Moment" and "Back in Time" which was the theme to the 2012 film Men In Black 3.
 The album received generally positive reviews from music critics and was a commercial success.
 It debuted at number 14 on the US Billboard 200, selling 64,000 copies in its first week.
 It was also certified double platinum by the Recording Industry Association of America (RIAA) in October 2020.